mlandis/phyddle/docs/source/quick_start.rst

 .. code-block:: shell

+  # create a default config file
   phyddle --make_cfg

+  # rename the config file
-  mv config_default.py config_my_model.py
+  mv config_default.py new_config.py

+  # update the config file
-  edit config_my_model.py
+  edit new_config.py

-Now, let's assume ``config.py`` specifies a phyddle analysis with 1000 simulated training examples, using R for simulation.
+Now, let's assume ``new_config.py`` specifies a phyddle analysis with 1000 simulated training examples, using R for simulation.
+Run phyddle against the new config with the following command:

 .. code-block:: shell

+  # run phyddle with new config file
-  phyddle -c workspace/my_project/config.py
+  phyddle -c ./new_config.py

 Provide phyddle with command-line options to customize how each pipeline step is executed.
 Visit :ref:`Pipeline` and :ref:`Workspace` to learn more about